toanvang/foodaholic/README.md

 * [Features](#Features)

 ## FoodAholic
 FoodAholic is a food sharing recipe web application.
-This site is built because of my love for food and to sharpen my web development skills through JavaScript, MEN stack, RESTful routing, and Bootstrap.
+This site was built because of my love for food and to sharpen my web development skills through JavaScript, MEN stack, RESTful routing, and Bootstrap.

 View this project live [HERE](http://foodaholic.herokuapp.com/)
 ## Usage
-* Recipes can be found by using the search bar in the homepage
+* Recipe can be found by using the search bar on the homepage
-* The user needs to create an account or sign in to interact with recipe, review and comment
+* User needs to create an account or sign in to interact with recipe, review, and comment

 ## Technologies and Implementations
 The project is created with: